-The Bowman History Room offers a unique historic collection, located in Whitemark, Flinders Island.
+The Bowman History Room offers a unique historical collection, located in Whitemark, Flinders Island.
 The room was created in 1996 to celebrate the 75th anniversary of the Bowman Family business, E M Bowman & Co Pty Ltd, established in 1921.
-This amazing collection of shop items, photographs and account books from 1921 onwards traces both the growth of one family and their business and also the devlopment of the town of Whitemark and Flinders Island as a whole.
+This amazing collection of shop items, photographs and account books from 1921 onwards traces both the growth of one family and their business and also the development of the town of Whitemark and Flinders Island as a whole.
 The most perused item is the huge scrapbook of newspaper and magazine articles collected over many years by Elvie Bowman.
 You will find catalogues and account ledgers that depict a vastly different world to the one we live in today.
 Memories will flood back for older generations, while younger generations will wonder how people survived without modern conveniences.
 Open shop hours for a gold coin donation to the Furneaux Historical Research Association.
 While you are visiting Flinders Island you can also experience the Patriarchs Wildlife Sanctuary, Wybalenna Historic Site and the Furneaux Museum.
 The extraordinary jagged peaks of Strzelecki National Park can also be explored.
 Flinders Island is a 30-minute flight away from Launceston or just under a one-hour flight from Melbourne.

 A unique attraction in the Tamar Valley, Brady's Lookout was once the hideout for bushranger Mathew Brady.
 Ample parking, BBQ, toilets, all access ramps and viewing platforms, this is a great spot for a selfie or a picnic lunch.
 Views up and down the Tamar River with the vista extending over 120kms to Ben Lomond massif in the south and almost all the way to the coast and Bass Strait to the north.
 The viewing platforms are set right on the cliff edge with the escarpment falling away to the river 140 metres below.
 There is also interpretation signage in regard to Mathew Brady telling the story of a bushranger who irritated the government in his exploits while winning the hearts of the female colonists.
 When finally captured, Brady was showered with gifts while incarcerated and had the crowd wailing at his hanging.

 Bream Creek Farmers Market